KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Southwest Store

 ![](southwest-headquarters-tour-2026/southwest-shop-onesie.jpg)
-A onesie that was a crowd favorite in the Southwest Shop
+An adult onesie that was a crowd favorite in the Southwest Shop

 <!--
 Southwest Social Media